athatheo/CV-reproduction-project/README.md

 You can find the original GitHub repository [here](https://github.com/AbdulHannanKhan/F2DNet).

 We aim to reproduce the results independently, without use of the original code.
+But because it's a really large project and cite lots of existing packages, we are not able to reproduce it from scratch fully, but we did write some parts from sractch and produce some results.
+Also, we can run their official code to produce some outputs.

-### Steps
+## 1. DATASET - CityPersons dataset loading
 1. Download the CityPersons dataset
    - The structure should be as shown below